mrudulkolambe/dashtar-store-frontend/README.md

 Getting Started & Installation:

 For getting started with the template you have to follow the below procedure.
-First navigate to the kachabazar-admin directory.
+First navigate to the fruitflix-admin directory.

 Step 1 : Configure your env.local file: